-The non-invasive treatment techniques include exercise, manipulation, mobilization, fascial connective tissue release or mobilization.
+The non-invasive treatment techniques include exercise, manipulation, mobilization, and fascial connective tissue release or mobilization.

-Your Physiotherapist may be able to perform a mechanical assessment to determine if the headache is cervical in origin, has a mechanical cause and determine the appropriateness for treatment and proceed with appropriate therapy.
+Your Physical therapist will perform a mechanical assessment to determine if the headache is cervical in origin, has a mechanical cause and determine the appropriateness for treatment and proceed with appropriate therapy.

-Please contact a physiotherapy clinic near you if you think you are suffering from cervical headache for an assessment and management.
+Please contact a physiotherapy clinic near you if you think you are suffering from a Cervicogenic headache for an assessment and management.